hynek/environ-config/README.rst

 .. -teaser-end-

+You can find the full documentation including a step-by-step tutorial on `Read the Docs <https://environ-config.readthedocs.io/>`_.

 Project Information
 ===================

 ``environ-config`` is released under the `Apache License 2.0 <https://choosealicense.com/licenses/apache-2.0/>`_ license.
 It targets Python 2.7, 3.5 and newer, and PyPy.
+Development takes place on `GitHub <https://github.com/hynek/environ-config>`_.